-In 2019, our family, the Lüdtkes, with mixed East African and European-American ancestry, purchased the domain name Dodoma.com as a prerequisite and a platform for a powerful promotional site intended not only for the benefit of the capital city of Tanzania, but for that of all the United Republic.
+In 2019, the Lüdtke family, with mixed East African and German-American ancestry, purchased the domain name Dodoma.com as a prerequisite and a platform for a powerful promotional site intended not only for the benefit of the capital city of Tanzania, but for that of all the United Republic.

 Tanzania, which has Africa’s fifth-largest population (and 13th-largest geographic size), shelters a vast array of opportunities in sectors such as the economy, nature preservation, tourism, and cultural enrichment.
 With roughly 60 million inhabitants and a fertility rate of five children per woman, the country should have the world’s third-largest city and a total population of approximately 300 million citizens by the end of this century (according to U.N. estimates).